 Academic Areas: Museums, Migrants and Social Justice; Heritage and Development; International Heritage;

 Heritage and Development is a topic I became involved in after winning the 2008 Cultural Policy Research Award.
 This award financed my research on evaluating the socio-economic impacts of selected regenerated heritage sites in Europe.
-The updated French version of this book will be published under the title ‘L’impact de la culture. Évaluation des impacts socio-économiques de projets de régénération culturelle en Europe’ in 2016 by L’Harmattan.
+An update and revised French version of this book has been published under the title ‘L’impact de la culture. Évaluation des impacts socio-économiques de projets de régénération culturelle en Europe’ in 2016 by L’Harmattan.

 I have also co-edited (with Professor Logan) a Routledge volume on Urban Heritage, Development and Sustainability.
 This volume, released at the end of 2015, contain some of the papers presented at the conferences on Historic Urban Landscapes, organised in collaboration between the Centre for Heritage at the University of Kent, Stanford University and Cergy-Pontoise University.
 In addition, I have worked on this topic for both UNESCO and the World Bank.

 International heritage was the subject of my 2013 book.
 Entitled UNESCO, Cultural Heritage, and Outstanding Universal Value (AltaMira, 2013; released in paperback in 2015), this book analyses the implementation of the 1972 World Heritage Convention and 2003 Intangible Cultural Heritage Convention, as well as how these conventions relate to the representation of the nation, of diversity, of tourism and conservation theories.
 This volume benefited from active involvement in the work of the secretariat of the World Heritage Convention, of the Intangible Heritage Convention and in major UNESCO publications for over past ten years.